Luca1991/DiscCheckEmu/ConfigurationDocumentation.md

 ### Example 2: File redirection

 Scenario: Let's suppose to have installed a game that during launch check the presence of a CD-ROM labeled "INCREDIBLE_GAME".
 The main executable of such game is named "IG.exe".
-The game will laod two important files from the CD-ROM: "X:\\Stuff\\DATA0.DAT" and "X:\\Stuff\\DATA1.DAT" (where X is the drive letter).
+The game will load two important files from the CD-ROM: "X:\\Stuff\\DATA0.DAT" and "X:\\Stuff\\DATA1.DAT" (where X is the drive letter).

 We can use the file-redirection feature of DCE to easily write a DCEConfig.yaml file for this game: